llxxbb/Nature/doc/EN/help/nature-interface.md

 The input parameter is `Instance`, please see `Instance` in [Data definition](data-define.md).
 If the caller does not give an `Instance.id` and an `Instance.para` is not specified, Nature will assign an id to it.

 The output parameter is `Instance.id` and the type is Result<u64>.
-The json example is as follows
+The json example shown as follows.

 ```json
 {"Ok":12345}